 To assign a layer stack and name a region:

 To define how a flex board should bend, you place one or more Bending Lines.
 The Bending Line defines where on the surface of the flex region that the bend is to take place.
-The Bending Line also defines the angle and radius of the bend as well as the width of the strip of board surface that is being bent.
+The Bending Line also defines the angle and radius of the bend.
+The width of the strip of board surface that is being bent is displayed in orange, this width is calculated from the bend angle and radius (learn more about the bending line properties).
 Bending Lines are placed and edited with the PCB editor in Board Planning Mode (View » Board Planning Mode, or press the 1 shortcut).

 To place a Bending Line: